samitha-1234/StudentManagementSystem_Samitha/README.md

 # Student Management System 👩‍🎓👨‍🎓

-A basic Java project that allows you to manage student records using Object-Oriented Programming concepts.
+A Java project that allows you to manage student records using Object-Oriented Programming concepts.
 <br>This was created as a beginner-level Java project to showcase understanding of classes, methods, arrays, and basic logic.

 ## 💻 Features